 Let’s discuss aluminum alloy wheels.
 New vehicles come with these rims, which are made of an aluminum alloy.
 A clear coat is often applied as well, and they are usually painted.
 They are often difficult to repair if bent.

 Lastly, plastic-coated wheel rims.
 Despite its similarity with chrome, plastic cladding is lighter.
 Damaged plastic can’t usually be repaired.
-Alternately, you can either replace the whole wheel or remove and replace the plastic cladding.
+Alternatively, you can either replace the whole wheel or remove and replace the plastic cladding.

 Does Car Insurance Cover Pothole Damage & Bent Rims?
 [Rates, Repair Cost + More]

-For claiming the coverage from an insurance company, you must have either collision coverage or comprehensive coverage.
+For claiming coverage from an insurance company, you must have either collision coverage or comprehensive coverage.
 It is important to have both since damage to your rim and tires can occur from many places.

 Collision coverage covers things relating directly to a collision.
 If you collide with another car or an object like a telephone pole or tree, collision coverage will help cover the damages to your vehicle.